Skip to Content

 This particular piece is called “Inherited Traditions – Inspired by the Quilts of Gee’s Bend” and is found at 36 King Street.

-12) Tour the Susan B. Anthony House
+10) Tour the Susan B. Anthony House

 Susan B. Anthony was a champion for women’s suffrage.
 You can see her home and many of her most famous belongings, like her alligator skinned purse, in her home in Rochester.

 There are tours offered every hour, on the hour, and they last about 45 minutes.
-There is a small fee to enter.

 There are so many things to do in Rochester, NY that you won’t be bored.